blixt/sol-mate-eink/README.md

 This repository contains all the code that was needed to generate and display a weather report for any specified location on a Raspberry Pi with an attached Waveshare e-Paper display.

-You will need to specify an `OPENAI_API_KEY` environment variable.
-The code will load environment variables from a `.env` file in the same directory.

 ## Hardware

 - [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/)